England Football Online

 England: R.Hempsall, T.More, D.Mountain, Terry Venables, J.Greenwoodᶜ, S.Gibbens, J.Chisnall, R.Boyce, A.Murray, Peter Thompson, J.Derrick.

 England made amends for their Wembley defeat, two years previous, with a commanding performance.
-Hempsall, at six feet, one inch, proved an intimidating barrier to Scotland's forwards.
+Hempsall, at six feet, one inch tall, proved an intimidating barrier to Scotland's forwards.

 Victory Shield